espressif/esp-idf/docs/en/api-guides/fatal-errors.rst

 - Invoke GDB Stub (``CONFIG_ESP_SYSTEM_PANIC_GDBSTUB``)

   Start GDB server which can communicate with GDB over console UART port.
+This option will only provide read-only debugging or post-mortem debugging.
 See `GDB Stub`_ for more details.

+- Invoke dynamic GDB Stub (``ESP_SYSTEM_GDBSTUB_RUNTIME``)

+  Start GDB server which can communicate with GDB over console UART port.
+This option allows the user to debug a program at run time and set break points, alter the execution, etc. See `GDB Stub`_ for more details.

-Behavior of panic handler is affected by two other configuration options.
+The behavior of the panic handler is affected by two other configuration options.

-- If :ref:`CONFIG_{IDF_TARGET_CFG_PREFIX}_DEBUG_OCDAWARE` is enabled (which is the default), panic handler will detect whether a JTAG debugger is connected.
+- If :ref:`CONFIG_{IDF_TARGET_CFG_PREFIX}_DEBUG_OCDAWARE` is enabled (which is the default), the panic handler will detect whether a JTAG debugger is connected.
 If it is, execution will be halted and control will be passed to the debugger.
-In this case registers and backtrace are not dumped to the console, and GDBStub / Core Dump functions are not used.
+In this case, registers and backtrace are not dumped to the console, and GDBStub / Core Dump functions are not used.

-- If :doc:`Core Dump <core_dump>` feature is enabled, then system state (task stacks and registers) will be dumped either to Flash or UART, for later analysis.
+- If the :doc:`Core Dump <core_dump>` feature is enabled, then the system state (task stacks and registers) will be dumped to either Flash or UART, for later analysis.

-- If :ref:`CONFIG_ESP_PANIC_HANDLER_IRAM` is disabled (disabled by default), the panic handler code is placed in flash memory not IRAM.
+- If :ref:`CONFIG_ESP_PANIC_HANDLER_IRAM` is disabled (disabled by default), the panic handler code is placed in flash memory, not IRAM.
 This means that if ESP-IDF crashes while flash cache is disabled, the panic handler will automatically re-enable flash cache before running GDB Stub or Core Dump.
 This adds some minor risk, if the flash cache status is also corrupted during the crash.

-  If this option is enabled, the panic handler code (including required UART functions) is placed in IRAM.
-This may be necessary to debug some complex issues with crashes while flash cache is disabled (for example, when writing to SPI flash) or when flash cache is corrupted when an exception is triggered.
+  If this option is enabled, the panic handler code (including required UART functions) is placed in IRAM, and hence will decrease the usable memory space in SRAM.
+But this may be necessary to debug some complex issues with crashes while flash cache is disabled (for example, when writing to SPI flash) or when flash cache is corrupted when an exception is triggered.

-The following diagram illustrates panic handler behavior:
+The following diagram illustrates the panic handler behavior:

 .. blockdiag::
     :scale: 100%